Edit

 Example

-If in the cluster we have two versions of a given interface, V1 and V2 and that V2 is backward compatible with V1:
+If you have two versions of a given interface in the cluster, V1 and V2, and V2 is backward compatible with V1:

-• If the current activation is a V2 and the requested version is V1, the current activation will be able to process the request normally
+• If the current activation is V2 and the requested version is V1, the current activation can process the request normally.

-• If the current activation is a V1 and the requested version is V2, the current activation will be deactivated and a new activation compatible with V2 will be created (see version selector strategy).
+• If the current activation is V1 and the requested version is V2, Orleans deactivates the current activation and creates a new activation compatible with V2 (see Version selector strategy).

 Fully compatible